Parsley Sage Rosemary & Thyme

 A natural soap infused with Parsley, Sage, Rosemary and Thyme--A True Love Of Mine!
 Enriched with organic shea butter and unrefined hempseed oil.

 Infused with Parsley, Sage, Rosemary, and Thyme--A True Love Of Mine!
 Unrefined hemp seed oil has been used since ancient times to heal problem skin.
 It contains the highest percentage of Essential Fatty Acids in the vegetable kingdom.
 It improves skin's elasticity, firmness, and tone and leaves skin smooth and moisturized.

 The active agent in comfrey, allantoin, has been used for centuries as a natural way to heal rashes, inflammation, and other skin problems.

 Kaolin, often used in fine face powders, is one of the mildest and purest of all natural clays and can be used on even the most sensitive skin.
 Kaolin is soothing, cleansing, and hydrating.
 When used in soap provides a smooth creamy lather.

-- Organic hemp seed oil, rich in essential fatty acids, penetrates skin to moisturize and soothe
+- Organic hemp seed oil, rich in essential fatty acids, penetrates the skin to moisturize and soothe

-- Organic virgin shea butter moisturizes and nourishes skin
+- Organic virgin shea butter moisturizes and nourishes the skin

 - Organic ground herbs add a touch of gentle exfoliation